Budapest MICE Fund

 Application Guidelines

-Applications for support through the Budapest MICE Fund can be submitted online at any time, unless otherwise communicated by the Budapest Convention Bureau and the Kisfaludy Program.
+Applications for support through the Budapest MICE Fund can be submitted online at any time, unless otherwise announced by the Budapest Convention Bureau and the Kisfaludy Program.

 Following a formal evaluation, eligible applications are processed on a first-come, first-served basis.
-If the annual funding allocation is exhausted before 31 December, an official notice will be published on the Budapest Convention Bureau website.
+If the annual funding allocation is fully allocated, an official notice will be published on the Budapest Convention Bureau website.

-All applications must be submitted via the designated online application form at least three weeks prior to the event start date.
+All applications must be submitted via the designated online application form at least three weeks prior to the start date of the event.

-Funded events are required to display the Budapest MICE Fund logo in their promotional and marketing materials, in accordance with the branding guidelines provided.
+Events receiving support are required to display the Budapest MICE Fund logo in all promotional and marketing materials, in accordance with the official branding guidelines.

 Application Form